cylc/cylc-doc/src/7-to-8/major-changes/platforms.rst

            # Without a hosts, platform name is used as a single host.

        [[pbs_local]]
-           # Some computer with PBS, that takes local job submissions
+           # A computer with PBS, that takes local job submissions
            job runner = pbs
            hosts = localhost